Veeraraju-E/next-token-prediction-monitor/README.md

 - GPU acceleration when available
 - Fast tokenization and inference

-## Technology Stack
+## Built With

 - **Backend**: FastAPI, PyTorch, Transformers
 - **Frontend**: React, Vite, Tailwind CSS, Recharts
-- **Styling**: Anthropic-inspired minimalist design

 ## Notes

-- Ensure you have CUDA available if using GPU acceleration
+- Ensure you have CUDA available if using GPU acceleration.
+I may or may not work on getting an actual cloud support.
-- Models are loaded in float16 on GPU for better performance
-- The frontend proxies API requests to the backend automatically
+- If CUDA is available, then I default to fp16.